waku-org/specs/standards/core/rln-contract.md

 Sending messages is handled by Waku RLN Relay nodes.
 To send a message, the sender MUST prove its validity in terms of RLN.
-An RLN Relay node MUST relay a message unless it is invalid.
+RLN Relay nodes MUST NOT relay invalid messages.
 See [17/WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md) for the full specification of RLN Relay.

 ## Contract overview